 - Integrations: Built-In Action Blocks, Built-in Trigger Blocks, Custom Actions, Custom Triggers, Custom Fields, Item Mapping and Custom Entities

-In the building phase, your team will be building your app by applying all of the knowledge gained from the previous phase.
-If you have thoroughly scoped out your app, this phase should go smoothly and easily.
+In the building phase, your team will build your app by applying all of the knowledge gained from the previous phase.
+This phase should go smoothly and efficiently if you have thoroughly scoped out your app.

 Taking the integration recipe example from above, the building phase is where you will be creating your custom trigger, action, and field type blocks.

-After this phase has been completed, you will have your new monday app that’s ready for submission to our apps review team.
+After completing this phase, you will have your new monday app that’s ready for submission to our apps review team.
 As such, we recommend preparing the graphical assets and marketing copy that will accompany your application in this phase as well.

 - Submitting Your App to the Apps Marketplace